ibexa/documentation-developer/docs/guide/extending_online_editor.md

 ezrichtext.custom_tags.ezyoutube.attributes.autoplay.label: Autoplay
 ezrichtext.custom_tags.ezyoutube.attributes.height.label: Height
 ezrichtext.custom_tags.ezyoutube.attributes.title.label: Title
-ezrichtext.custom_tags.ezyoutube.attributes.video_url.label: 'Video url'
+ezrichtext.custom_tags.ezyoutube.attributes.video_url.label: Video url
 ezrichtext.custom_tags.ezyoutube.attributes.width.label: Width
-ezrichtext.custom_tags.ezyoutube.attributes.align.label: 'Align'
+ezrichtext.custom_tags.ezyoutube.attributes.align.label: Align
 ```

 **Example: FactBox tag**

 FactBox tag is a good example for showcasing possibilities of `ezcontent` property.
 Each custom tag has an `ezcontent` property that contains the tag's main content.
 This property is editable by a textarea that is part of a custom tag editing tooltip.

 Create the `custom_tags.yml` configuration file that will be added to `app/Resources/config`.
 This is sample configuration for FactBox tag: